Marchionne's Fiat-Chrysler coup the beginning, not the end

 Until Wednesday, many investors were braced for a potentially damaging Chrysler IPO after the union said it would exercise its right to float some of the shares in New York.

-Fiat-Chrysler had raised the stakes by warning that a flotation could jeopardize the alliance.
+Fiat-Chrysler had raised the stakes by warning that a flotation could jeopardise the alliance.

 Averting a share sale without paying the asking price was another classic feat of Marchionne brinkmanship, according to those who know him well.